Tuition and Fees

 Cost of living estimates can be found on the Cost of Attendance page of the Berkeley Financial Aid and Scholarships website under “Other Estimated Costs.”
 Costs presented on this page are per year.

 Students admitted to the program for Fall 2019 will attend UC Berkeley beginning in Fall 2021.
 The 2021-2022 cost of attendance, including tuition, fees and non-resident supplemental tuition rates, will be available in late Spring 2021.

 Similar to tuition and fees, financial aid and scholarships are administered by the campus of attendance.

 Sciences Po is pleased to offer the Henri de Castries Scholarship, a $10,000 merit-based scholarship for students in order to help them sustain their stay in France during their studies.
-Information on applying for the Henri de Castries Scholarship can be found at http://formation.sciences-po.fr/en/contenu/the-henri-castries-scholarship
+Information on applying for the Henri de Castries Scholarship can be found here.

-Qualifying students may be able to receive financial aid for housing from the CAF (Caisse d’Allocations Familiales).
+All students will also receive financial aid for housing from the CAF (Caisse d’Allocations Familiales) once they apply and begin their studies at Sciences Po.
 This benefit is for French and international students.

 US citizens, US permanent residents, and eligible non-citizens may apply for and receive need-based financial aid through the Berkeley Financial Aid and Scholarships office during the two years at UC Berkeley.

 Foreign nationals who will be studying at Berkeley through a visa can review the Berkeley International Office’s webpage on Financial Aid for International Students.